yustnip/gh-repos-sorter/README.md

 # gh-repos-sorter

 Node.js command line tool for sorting a list of GitHub repositories by stars.
+Tested on the current LTS v6.9.1.

 ## Usage